NaimAyat/UCLA_CS131/Lab1.md

 let findMax x y = if x > y then x else y;;
 val max : 'a -> 'a -> 'a = <fun>
 ```
-* `'a` is a "type variable".
+* `'a` is a *type variable*.
 In other words, the function can handle any input type.